-- Students directly have asked for the degree consistently for the last five years as they would like a larger communal and studio experience in keeping with the features of their generation, wanting to find personal meaning through independent expression and projects that connect to the larger world.2 - We see the field of creative writing expanding both on the undergraduate and graduate level.
+- Students have asked directly for the degree consistently for the last five years as they would like a larger communal and studio experience in keeping with the features of their generation, wanting to find personal meaning through independent expression and projects that connect to the larger world.2 - We see the field of creative writing expanding both on the undergraduate and graduate level.
 To prepare our students we need to expand our degree options.
-The BFA, which is not offered anywhere in the state of NJ, will be better for the institution at large as it will lead to more students coming to Stockton to pursue a serious Creative Writing degree and then going on to graduate degrees, whether they be MFAs in creative writing or other graduate degrees. - Since students will have 16 more credits with which to fulfill hands-on internships and other opportunities, they will likely gain more by-lines than BA students before graduation.
-This experience will give students an advantage as they graduate into an ever-more competitive market. - Our school is founded on the liberal arts.
-The visual arts program has grown from a BA to also offering a BFA, based on demand.
-The demand for more substantial creative writing degrees is evident from the intense growth of MFA's over the last five decades.
-We have a substantial number of talented students whose craft will mature within the time and structure of a BFA.
-With such a degree, they would be well situated to pursue an increasingly competitive MFA or go on to study another field. - We currently have four MFA teachers in the LITT program who teach creative writing on a regular basis (Emily August, Cynthia King, Nathan Long and Sara Nović, who has just announced her resignation, but who we will replace), plus four people with creative writing MFAs teaching courses in the Writing Program (Judith Copeland, Emari DiGiorgio, Nancy Reddy, and Emily Van Duyne).
+The BFA, which is not offered anywhere in the state of NJ, will be better for the institution at large as it will lead to more students coming to Stockton to pursue a serious Creative Writing degree and then going on to graduate degrees, whether they be MFAs in creative writing or